Do you live from a sense of financial abundance? Or does a belief in scarcity cause you to live in fear?

 The following seven steps to financial abundance will not guarantee fiscal security, but at a minimum they should help reduce the fear of scarcity.

-1. Spend less than you earn Creating excess earnings is the first step on the path to financial abundance.
+Creating excess earnings is the first step on the path to financial abundance.
 Excess earnings represent the amount of money remaining when yearly expenses are subtracted from yearly income.